djblackett/invoice-web-app/README.md

 ## Project Overview

 The Fullstack Invoice Project is a robust invoicing application designed as a complete full-stack solution to streamline invoice management.
-It implements all CRUD operations and user authentication and management.
+It implements all CRUD operations along with user authentication and management.

-Originally initiated as a **[FrontendMentor](<https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl>)** challenge in May 2022 to enhance CSS skills, the project has evolved into a comprehensive application featuring both a dynamic frontend and a scalable backend.
-The backend leverages and expands on principles from the **[FullStackOpen](<http://fullstackopen.com>)** course, ensuring maintainability and a solid testing foundation.
+Originally initiated as a **[FrontendMentor](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl)** challenge in May 2022 to enhance CSS skills, the project has evolved into a comprehensive application featuring both a dynamic frontend and a scalable backend.
+The backend leverages and expands on principles from the **[FullStackOpen](https://fullstackopen.com)** course, ensuring maintainability and a solid foundation for testing.

-More details on my motivation and approach to writing this app can be found [here](./project-description.md).
-The specific requirements of the Frontend Mentor challenge can be found [here](./README-frontend-mentor.md).
+More details on my motivation and approach to writing this app can be found in the [project description](./project-description.md).
+You can also view the specific requirements of the [Frontend Mentor challenge](./README-frontend-mentor.md).

 ## Links